heistp/irtt/README.md

 _Concrete tasks that just need doing..._

 - Make version number associated with github commit
-- Make some doc improvements:
-  - Add doc about running irtt at Linux startup
 - Add seqno to the Max and maybe Min columns in the text output
 - Improve appearance of text output during test
 - Fix corruption on server with `-goroutines` > 1 due to single buffer per listener